 - Receive $10 off on each acupuncture visit.

-- Receive another free follow-up acupuncture session after 10 paid treatment visits.
+- Receive a free follow-up acupuncture session after ten paid treatment visits.

 - Immediate family members of the membership holder receive $10 off each treatment.